 We love our work.
-Each one of our clients has a distinct culture, unique set of challenges, and different employer branding priorities.
-Because of this, every project takes on a life and story of its own and contributes to our growth as recruitment marketers.
+Because each one of our clients has a distinct culture, every project takes on a life and story of its own and contributes to our growth as recruitment marketers.

-And while every story we have heard this year will provide candidates with organizational insight, some do the job better than others.
-That’s why we picked our favorite stories from 2018 and broke down exactly what makes each piece great recruitment marketing content.
+And while every story we uncovered last year provides candidates with insight, some do the job better than others.
+Here are our favorite employee stories from 2018, along with reasons why each piece is great recruitment marketing content.

-See below for examples and tips to inspire your content for next year!
+See below for examples and tips to inspire your content!